 Transfer mix to another bowl and let it cool for 10 minutes.
 Now add raisins, sesame seeds, coconut, cilantro leaves and lime juice.
 Mix it well.
 Check for seasoning.

 1/2 cup cold water – as needed

 In a big bowl, combine flour, salt and ghee.
 Add water gradually while kneading the dough by hand.
-You might need more flour or water depending on flour.
+You might need more flour or water depending on the flour.
 Knead dough until it forms a ball.
 Let it rest for 20 minutes.
-You can also use food processor to knead the dough.
+You can also use a food processor to knead the dough.